 A major in Religious Studies requires 33 hours (11 courses) plus a second major or minor in another discipline.

 Two required courses (6 hours):

-Students should acquire a focused concentration by taking three courses (1) on a single religion, or (2) on the religions of particular region or culture.
+Students should acquire a focused concentration by taking three courses (1) on a single religion, or (2) on the religions of a particular region or culture.
 Courses may be from a limited time period or spread across history.
-Students may choose from established concentrations or create their own concentration in consultation with their advisor.
-[Six hours must be above 3000.]
+Students may choose from established concentrations or create their own concentration in consultation with their adviser.
+[Six hours must be above 3000-level.]

-Students should take two courses in a religion, region, or culture differing significantly from that of the concentration.
-[Three hours must be above 3000.]
+Students should take three courses in a religion, region, or culture differing significantly from that of the first concentration.
+[Six hours must be above 3000-level.]

-Four courses in Religious Studies (see note 2 below) chosen in accordance with the student's interests.
-[Six hours must be above 3000.]
+Three courses in Religious Studies (see note 2 below) chosen in accordance with the student’s interests.
+[Six hours must be above 3000-level.]